-GOLDEN, Colo. -- Prosecutors on Friday filed 40 charges, including four counts of vehicular homicide, against a 23-year-old truck driver accused of causing a fiery pileup that killed four people on a Colorado highway last week.
+GOLDEN, Colo. -- Prosecutors on Friday filed 40 charges, including four counts of vehicular homicide, against a 23-year-old truck driver accused of causing a fiery pileup that killed four people last week on a Colorado highway.

-Rogel Lazaro Aguilera-Mederos of Houston was "operating the vehicle under circumstances where he was exhibiting extreme indifference to the value of human life," Jefferson County District Attorney Pete Weir said.
+Rogel Lazaro Aguilera-Mederos of Houston was "operating the vehicle under circumstances where he was exhibiting extreme indifference to the value of human life," said Jefferson County District Attorney Pete Weir.

-Defense attorney Robert Corry called the charges "excessive, duplicative and prosecutorial overkill."
+Aguilera-Mederos' lawyer, Robert Corry, called the charges are "excessive, duplicative and prosecutorial overkill."

-The truck was going at least 85 mph (137 kph) on a part of Interstate 70 where commercial vehicles are limited to 45 mph (72 kph), police say.
+The truck was traveling at a speed of least 85 mph (137 kph) in an area where commercial vehicles are limited to 45 mph (72 kph), police have said.

-Just before the crash, police say the truck traveled past a ramp to the side of the highway that is designed to safely stop trucks and other vehicles that have lost their brakes.
+Police also said that just before the crash the truck traveled past a ramp to the side of the highway that is designed to safely stop trucks and other vehicles that have lost their brakes.

-The semitrailer was destroyed in the crash, making a mechanical inspection impossible, but investigators were trying to determine whether there might be other ways to check if the brakes were functioning, Weir said.
+The semitrailer was destroyed in the crash, making a mechanical inspection of it impossible, but investigators were trying to determine whether there might be other ways to determine if the brakes were functioning, Weir said.

-Aguilera-Mederos was advised of the charges during a video court appearance Friday from jail, where he remained in custody on $400,000 bond.
+Aguilera-Mederos was advised of the charges during a video court appearance Friday from the Jefferson County jail, where he remained in custody on $400,000 bond.

-The charges also include six counts of first-degree assault and 24 counts of attempted first-degree assault.
+The charges against Aguilera-Mederos also include six counts of first-degree assault and 24 counts of attempted first-degree assault.
 Of the 40 charges, 36 are felonies, Weir said.